hashgraph/hedera-mirror-node/hedera-mirror-test/README.md

 #### Feature Tags

 Tags: Tags allow you to filter which Cucumber scenarios and files are run.
-By default, tests marked with the `@critical` tag are run.
+By default, tests marked with the `@acceptance` tag are run.
 To run a different set of files different tags can be specified

 Test Suite Tags